Can a binary tree be empty?

-As the root node
+As the new root

 What is the maximum number of children a node can have in a binary tree?